 What are the Bumps on the Leaves of my Pear Tree?

-If you notice bumps appearing on your pear tree’s leaves, read on to learn how to identify the cause of bumps on pear leaves, discover why the bumps appear and familiarize yourself with how to treat the problem.
+If you notice bumps appearing on your pear tree’s leaves, read on to learn how to identify the cause of pear leaves, discover why the bumps appear and familiarize yourself with how to treat the problem.